Yamini-Murari/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 *MENTOR* : NEELA SANTOSH

-*DESCRIPTION* : This project demonstrates how to create a simple but effective Sentiment analysis model using Natural Language Processing (NLP) techniques.
-This task focuses

-on analyzing customer reviews and classify them as positive reviews and negative reviews.

-We make use of Python libraries such as NLTK (natural language tool kit), scikit-learn, pandas, and matplotlib and seaborn to handle the whole process.
-For training and

-testing our model, we use  the IMDb movie reviews dataset, which is available through the NLTK corpus.

-The main purpose of this project is :

-  download a labeled dataset with movie reviews (1000 positive and 1000 negative)

-   preprocess the text with popular NLP algorithms
-      In the preprocessing step, we:

-      converted all text to lowercase,

-      removed punctuation and numbers

-      removed stopwords (like "the","and","is")

-      lemmatized words to reduce them to their root forms (e.g., "running" → "run")

-  use TF-IDF vectorization to transform the cleaned text into numerical features

-     TF-IDF (Term Frequency–Inverse Document Frequency) helps to identify which words are important in a document compared to the whole dataset. it gives importance to

-     meaning full words.

-     In this code ,I limited the features to important 5000 to keep model efficient

-  use these features to train a logistic regression model

-      In LogisticRegression ,model used 60% of data for traning and 40% of data for testing

-  use the confusion matrix, classification report, and accuracy to evaluate the model

-  use Seaborn heatmaps to visualize performance

- *RESULT* : the model acheived 80% accuracy,which is a strong performance for a basic sentiment analysis model using machine learning

-*APPLICATIONS* : this model can be used to

-                 product reviews on e-commerce websites like amazon,flipcart,meesho and so on

-                 social media sentiment tracking

-                 customer service feedback analysis
+*DESCRIPTION* :This project demonstrates how to build a simple but effective Sentiment Analysis model using Natural Language Processing (NLP) techniques.
+The task focuses on analyzing customer reviews and classifying them as either positive or negative, helping businesses or platforms understand user opinions at scale.

+We make use of Python libraries such as NLTK (Natural Language Toolkit), scikit-learn, Pandas, Matplotlib, and Seaborn to complete the entire process from loading the data to evaluating the model.
+The dataset we use is the IMDb movie reviews dataset, which comes preloaded with NLTK and contains 1000 positive and 1000 negative reviews.

+ Project objective

+The main purpose of this project is to:

+download and use a labeled dataset of movie reviews

+preprocess the text using standard NLP steps

+convert cleaned text into numerical features using TF-IDF vectorization

+train a Logistic Regression model on these features

+evaluate the model using accuracy, confusion matrix, and classification report

+visualize the performance using seaborn heatmaps

+ Text Preprocessing
+before the model sees the data, we perform text preprocessing to clean and simplify the input. this includes:

+converting all text to lowercase: so that capital words and smaller words treated as same

+removing punctuation and numbers: special characters and digits usually do not specify sentiment

+removing stopwords: words like "the", "is", "and" don't carry meaningful sentiment so they are removed

+Lemmatization: words are reduced to their base forms like "running" → "run" using NLTK’s WordNetLemmatizer.

+these steps help in reducing noise and focusing on the most meaningful words in the text.

+TF-IDF Vectorization
+once the text is clean, we use TF-IDF (Term Frequency–Inverse Document Frequency) to convert the words into numbers.
+TF-IDF assigns higher importance to words that are unique and relevant to a review, and less importance to words that appear too frequently across many reviews.

+In this task, we limited TF-IDF to the top 5000 important features to keep the model lightweight and efficient, without losing much accuracy.

+Model Training and Evaluation
+we use a Logistic Regression model, which is widely used for binary classification tasks like sentiment analysis. we split movie review dataset as

+60% for training and

+40% for testing

+after training, we evaluate the model using:

+accuracy: the percentage of correctly predicted reviews

+Classification report: which shows precision, recall, and F1-score for both positive and negative reviews

+Confusion matrix: helps us understand where the model is making mistakes

+we also use seaborn heatmaps to visually display the confusion matrix in a comfortable way.

+Results
+The model achieved approximately 80% accuracy, which is a strong performance for a basic sentiment analysis model using machine learning methods.
+The performance is balanced for both positive and negative reviews

+  Applications
+This type of sentiment analysis model can be used to apply in many real-world scenarios, such as:

+Analyzing product reviews on e-commerce websites like Amazon, Flipkart, or Meesho.

+tracking sentiment on social media platforms like twitter, youtube, or facebook

+understanding feedback from customer support or surveys

+Filtering  inappropriate content in comment sections

+summarizing public opinions about movies, events, products, or services

 OUTPUT : ![Image](https://github.com/user-attachments/assets/60aa8a85-1f71-44db-a4b1-33a9ea1dd8f4)